Bayesian Quantification of Observability and Equation of State of Twin Stars: Introduction

-The papers referenced and many others have studied this phenomenon, but they usually only select a few representative EOSs or else fix the HM EOS and vary the QM EOS, or vice versa.
+The papers referenced and many others have studied the twin star phenomenon, see e.g. Refs. \cite{Laskos_Patkos_2025, huang2025, Gorda_2023, Li_2024, Carlomagno:2023nrc, Chanlaridis:2024rov, Jimenez:2024hib, Veselsky:2024bnf}, but they usually only select a few representative EOSs or else fix the HM EOS and vary the QM EOS, or vice versa.
 Some recent studies have conducted a search for twin stars in a larger parameter space varying both the HM and QM EOSs, see, e.g., Ref. \cite{chunhuang_2025twin}, using a speed of sound model.
 Here, we examine the existence of twin stars within a 9-dimensional meta-model, capable of mimicking most HM and QM EOSs existing in the literature.
-Conducting a Bayesian analysis informed by indications of the binary NS merger event GW170817, we determine the one-dimensional (marginalized) posterior probability density functions (PDFs) of each parameter, and categorize the EOSs according to the topologies of their resulting MR curves in order to determine which sub-space of the EOS parameters' priors yield twin stars that meet NS observational data.
+Conducting a physics-informed Bayesian analysis (in contrast to agnostic Bayesian analyses, e.g. Ref. \cite{Brandes:2024wpq}) informed by indications of the binary NS merger event GW170817 and recent analyses of NICER observations, we determine the one-dimensional (marginalized) posterior probability density functions (PDFs) of each parameter, and categorize the EOSs according to the topologies of their resulting MR curves in order to determine which sub-space of the EOS parameters' priors yield twin stars that meet NS observational data.
 We also calculate the range $\Delta M$ over which twin stars can be found and how large the radius difference $\Delta R$ is between twin stars.
+By this, we show the EOS characteristics which allow the formation of twin stars.
+For discussion on the physical mechanism and timescale for the formation of twin stars, see, e.g., Refs. \cite{Chanlaridis:2024rov, Bejger:2016emu}.

 In the following section, we outline our NS EOS model and categorization of NS MR curves.
-In Section \ref{results}, we present our results, and we have concluding remarks in Section \ref{conclusion}.
+In Sections \ref{results} and \ref{nicer}, we present our results, and we have concluding remarks in Section \ref{conclusion}.